On disjoint matchings in cubic graphs: maximum 2- and 3-edge-colorable subgraphs: Abstract

 \section{Abstract}

 We show that any $2-$factor of a cubic graph can be extended to a maximum $3-$edge-colorable subgraph.
 We also show that the sum of sizes of maximum $2-$ and $3-$edge-colorable subgraphs of a cubic graph is at least twice of its number of vertices.
+Finally, for a cubic graph $G$, consider the pairs of edge-disjoint matchings whose union consists of as many edges as possible.
+Let $H$ be the largest matching among such pairs.
+Let $M$ be a maximum matching of $G$.
+We show that $9/8$ is a tight upper bound for $|M|/|H|$.